Remote Access to a Linux Server

 print formatter rather than sending your document straight to the printer.

-To use a2ps to print a document named myprog.cpp issue the
+To use a2ps to print a document named myprog.cpp in the JB 105

 a2ps --printer=jb105 myprog.java